Simple lifestyle changes can often help reduce high blood pressure (hypertension), although some people may need to take medication as well.

 Angiotensin-2 receptor blockers (ARBs)

 ARBs work in a similar way to ACE inhibitors.
 They're often recommended if ACE inhibitors cause troublesome side effects.

 Common examples are candesartan, irbesartan, losartan, valsartan and olmesartan.

 Possible side effects include dizziness, headaches, and cold or flu-like symptoms.

 Calcium channel blockers

-Drinking grapefruit juice while taking some types of calcium blockers can increase your risk of side effects.
-You can discuss the possible risks with your GP or pharmacist.
+Drinking grapefruit juice while taking some calcium channel blockers can increase your risk of side effects.

 Find out more about calcium channel blockers.